pwa-builder/PWABuilder/apps/blog/src/posts/macos-pwa-install/macos-pwa-install.md

 But how it was archived?
 Safari on macOS Sonoma supports the Web App Manifest, which is a JSON file that describes the Web App metadata.
 This includes the app's name, description, icons, and more.
 The pwa-install component uses this information to create a native-like installation experience for PWAs on iOS/iPadOS and macOS Sonoma.

-But here's a catch: Safari on macOS don't provide any API to detect Web Apps availability.
+But here's a catch: Safari on macOS doesn't provide any API to detect Web Apps availability.
 So we had to use a workaround to detect Web Apps availability on macOS platform.

 [Here's how it works](https://github.com/khmyznikov/pwa-install/blob/cf73d0c382fd87aa6b5a5cc40f0474150efe3487/src/utils.ts#L24):